EARLY AMERICAN HISTORY OF THE FOLK & COMMERCIAL LANDLORD'S GAMES

 In the late 1800s, a young woman named Elizabeth Magie was introduced to the writings of Henry George by her father James Magie, a newspaper publisher and abolitionist during the mid-1800s.
 Elizabeth eventually began teaching others what she learned from studying Henry George's book "Progress and Poverty" and his other works.

 Elizabeth, or "Lizzie" as she came to be called, was a regular visitor to the Single Taxer enclave of Arden, Delaware circa 1903.
 Lizzie worked with the Single Taxers on the design of The Landlord's Game as a way of explaining how Henry George's system of political economy would work in real life - as a "practical demonstration of the present system of land-grabbing with all its usual outcomes and consequences”.
 She applied for a patent in March of 1903, which was granted on January 5th, 1904 (Pat.
 No. 748,626).
-However, The Landlord's Game was not commercially produced until 1906 by Lizzie and Georgist friends as the Economic Game Company.
-It does not appear the game was very sucessfull commercially.
-The center of the game board changed a bit during the transition from the patent application, the original folk landlord's game board, and the commercial version of the game board.
+However, The Landlord's Game was not produced commercially until 1906 by Lizzie and Georgist friends as the Economic Game Company.
+It does not appear the game was commercially successful.
+The game board underwent significant change during the transition from her patent application, the original folk landlord's game board by Robert (Uncle Bob) Woolery of Arden, Delaware and finally to the first commercial version of The Landlord's Game in 1906 - 3 years after the Bob Woolery created his board.

-Meanwhile, folk landlord's games were proliferating from the original 1903 hand made folk landlord's game board produced by Robert Woolery, of Arden, Deleware (a recycled wood circa 1901-1903 Carrom-Archarena Combination F Carrom-Crokinole game board) in collaboration with Lizzie.
+Meanwhile, folk landlord's games were proliferating from the original 1903 hand made folk landlord's game board produced by Bob Woolery (a recycled wood circa 1901-1903 Carrom-Archarena Combination F Carrom-Crokinole game board).
 It appears the Georgist Ardenites were unaware Elizabeth Magie patented and commercially produced The Landlord's Game during this era.
-Conversely, Lizzie did not realize how far the folk landlord's game subsequently evolved until after the expiration of The Landlord's Game patent in 1921.
-It appears she was unaware of the folk monopoly game history being developed during this era.
+Conversely, Lizzie did not realize how far the folk landlord's game subsequently evolved during this period when her first patent lapsed into the public domain in 1921.
+It appears she was also unaware of the independent folk monopoly game evolution during this era.

 SCOTT NEARING: B: Aug 06, 1883 · Kittanning, PA | D: Aug 24, 1983 · Harborside, Maine

-Scott Nearing’s support of Henry George's proposals to raise pubic revenue exclusively from those who owned land, and his opposition to child labor, caused him to be dismissed from the university in 1915.
+Scott Nearing’s support of Henry George's proposals to raise pubic revenue exclusively from those who owned land, and especially his opposition to child labor, caused him to be dismissed from the Wharton School in 1915.
 However, his reputation at the University was belatedly resurrected in modern times, when the university recognized the injustice of his dismissal.

-HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY and PARKER BROTHERS MONOPOLY.
+HISTORY OF FOLK MONOPOLY, DARROW MONOPOLY & PARKER BROTHERS MONOPOLY.

 Academic interest in folk landlord's games originated via Scott Nearing, and later promoted by Rexford Guy Tugwell – a former student of Nearing, at Wharton.
-Many of the folk landlord games discovered by Dr. Ralph Anspach, during the Anti-Monopoly lawsuits, have a historical connection back to Nearing and in turn, back to Robert Woolery and Lizzie Magie.
-Although there is clearly a direct linkage between the folk monopoly and the folk landlord's games, the same clarity of linkage does not exist between the folk monopoly games and Elizabeth Magie.
+During the Wharton period, folk monopoly quickly evolved from the folk landlord's game as a separate and distinct game.
+Folk monopoly game players created their own customized game boards, primarily using wood or oilcloth, and game rules over time.
+It appears that most of the folk monopoly games discovered by Dr. Ralph Anspach, during the Anti-Monopoly lawsuits, have a historical lineage back to either Scott Nearing or Rexford Tugwell and the Wharton School.
+Although there is clearly a direct linkage between folk monopoly and folk landlord's games, the same clarity of linkage, or evidence, has yet to be demonstrated between the folk monopoly games and Elizabeth Magie.

 Charles Todd, a friend of Charles Darrow’s Quaker wife Esther, along with Jessie & Ruth Raiford taught Charles Darrow the Atlantic City Quaker folk monopoly game and gave him typed rule sets in 1933.
 Although Charles Darrow embellished the game into what turned out to be the most successful board game in history, he misrepresented himself as the game’s creator.